 - Heat turmeric and remaining 2 teaspoons of oil in a large non-stick or cast-iron skillet over medium-high.
 Add rice and cook, tossing, until warmed through, 3–4 minutes.
 Transfer to a large bowl.
 Add Brussels sprouts to rice and toss to combine.

 - Add cilantro, cranberries, mint, and scallions to bowl with reserved coconut and almonds.
 Pour in 3 tablespoons reserved dressing and toss to coat.
 Top rice salad with cranberry-herb mixture.
 Serve with remaining dressing alongside.

 Q: Can you share some recipes with Turmeric?

 A: Very simple health-boosting drink.
 Just add 1 teaspoon of Organic Turmeric Powder to a glass of (plant) milk.
 Turmeric acts as a natural painkiller for joint and muscle aches because of its anti-inflammatory properties and helps improve bone health.
 Regular intake of Turmeric milk with jaggery can help build stronger bones and reduce arthritic and osteoporotic pain in the knees, back, hips, etc. Please make sure to visit our 'Recipes' section.

 Q: What is Turmeric's most active ingredient?

-A: Turmeric's effects on health are generally centered upon an orange-yellow coloured, lipophilic polyphenol substance called "curcumin," which is acquired from the rhizomes of the herb.
+A: Turmeric's effects on health are generally centred upon an orange-yellow coloured, lipophilic polyphenol substance called "curcumin," which is acquired from the rhizomes of the herb.
 Research suggests that curcumin can help in the management of oxidative and inflammatory conditions, metabolic syndrome, arthritis, anxiety, and hyperlipidemia.
 It may also help in the management of exercise-induced inflammation and muscle soreness, thus enhancing recovery and subsequent performance in active people.